-If you do perform cross-channel marketing (and we hope that you do), you can automate the alliance and timing, as well.
-Marketing programs support integration with mailing services and CRMs, and numerous tracking software.
-Your leads, conversions, and sales data will be transferred between programs that will autonomously process it and far more – generate strategic insights.
+If you perform cross-channel marketing (and we hope you do), you can also automate the alliance and timing.
+Marketing programs support integration with mailing services, CRMs, and numerous tracking software.
+Your leads, conversions, and sales data will be transferred between programs that will autonomously process it and, far more – generate strategic insights.
 Who says this isn’t a dream of every business?

 Developing a successful marketing automation strategy

 To obtain benefits from marketing automation, it’s important to understand when to launch it and how.
-There are 3 undersized yet frequent traps in the matter:
+There are three undersized yet frequent traps in the matter:

-This is a common problem of either sales, or marketing, or lead gen funnels’ automation.
-While the “How to..” issue is more or less clear – on top-of-the-funnel stages, dealing with middle and BOFU causes challenges.
+This is a common problem of either sales, marketing, or lead gen funnels’ automation.
+While the “How to..” issue is more or less clear, dealing with middle and BOFU causes challenges on top-of-the-funnel stages.

-The puzzle is – how to advance with collected data through the sales funnel?
-Is it possible to push engaged users toward consideration, decision, and purchasing steps automatically, or human mediation in this process is irreplaceable?
+The puzzle is – how to advance with collected data through the sales funnel.
+Is it possible to automatically push engaged users toward consideration, decision, and purchasing steps, or is human mediation irreplaceable?

 The truth is that automation tries may be stuck at some point.
 And – that’s okay.
-Thorough analytics, leads’ nurturing, content creation, and strategic planning – this all demands involving people, nevertheless.
-The only issue is whether your company is able to find an optimal blend of manual and machine labor.
+Thorough analytics leads’ to nurturing, content creation, and strategic planning – nevertheless, these demands involve people.
+The only issue is whether your company can find an optimal manual and machine labor blend.

 - Distortion of scaling

-Another prevalent automation pitfall is focusing efforts on existing potential, instead of trying to grow it.
+Another prevalent automation pitfall is focusing on existing potential instead of trying to grow it.
 Consider a shallow but illustrative example.
 You have a leads database that grows by 2% per month.
-You decide to purchase a program that will speed up data gathering and processing 10 times monthly.
+You purchase a program that will speed up data gathering and processing ten times monthly.
 A tempting yet wrong business decision is to utilize software to work out existing databases only.
 Because in this case, within a couple of months, your marketing team will utterly be “out of stock” with leads.
 Instead of shuffling in-use information, spend time and money on automating new information gathering – for as much as possible.

 - Mere analysis experiences

-Employees are the biggest asset to reach computerization intentions.
+Employees are the biggest asset in reaching computerization intentions.
 Even though you’ve obtained the ever-best software licenses, equipped the office with up-to-date hardware, and developed distinct procedures, without people able to handle these – efforts will be money down the drain.
-Not surprisingly that businesses spend huge money on employees’ training – in the US alone these expenses amounted to $83 billion (!) in 2019.
+Not surprisingly, businesses spend huge amounts of money on employee training – in the US alone, these expenses amounted to $83 billion (!) in 2019.
 Neglecting human resources’ developing and hard wages’ cutbacks – these are two automation success-killers, indeed

 Understanding where to use automation